-Mar.ne Invertebrates.
+Marine Invertebrates.
 The San Juan islands provide breeding grounds for an abundance of marine animals.
 Strong tides, protected areas, mud flats, sandy beaches and rocky coasts make many varied habitats.
-Piankton is abundant.
+Plankton is abundant.
 Very little biological work has been done in the area.

 Ecology.
 Walla Walla College is located in a semi-arid region.
-Rainfall from five inches to seventy-five inches occurs within a thirty-mile radius, while three hundred miles to the West there is a two-hundred inch rainfall.
-The Cascade Mountains, the Blue Mountains and the Wallowa Mountains are within easy reach with altitudes up to 14,000 feet.
+Rainfall from five inches to seventy-five inches occurs within a thirty-mile radius, while three hundred miles to the West there is a two hundred inch rainfall.
+The Cascade Mountains, the Blue Mountains, and the Wallowa Mountains are within easy reach with altitudes up to 14,000 feet.
 Nearly every habitat except tropical may be found within a day's drive from the College.

 Morphology of Plants.
-Plant morphology is not a popular field, but it is important to the field of botany.
+Plant morphology is an important branch in the field of botany.
 Anatomical studies of sea weeds, mushrooms, lichens, bryophytes, and seed plants are all possibilities for research topics.
 Emphasis in morphology is placed upon life histories, and many of the plants of the Northwest are unknown as far as life histories are concerned.
 The rearing of these plants can be carried out in the laboratory, or in the field.
-A greenhouse near the biology building will be of great help in this work.
+A modern greenhouse at the biology building is available for this work.